th3N0m4d/vcard/content/experience/anixe.md

 ### Code Assessment (still at ECOM)

-Helped raise awareness about several quality issues regarding a project which is going to be handed over to us by a third party firm.
+Helped raise awareness about several quality issues regarding a project which is going to be handed over to us by a third-party firm.

 Showed actual code from the repository with its corresponding anti-pattern.
 These anti-patterns were grouped into three categories: programming, methodological, and architectural anti-patterns.